 Grant Barnes, aka Grantimus Maximus, aka The Nerdcore Theologian.
+Currently, he is a PhD Candidate at the Graduate Theological Union at Berkeley, California.
 He is a graduate of Perkins School of Theology with a Masters Degree in Divinity.
-He is also a commissioned elder in the United Methodist Church, and Senior Pastor at Hemphill First United Methodist Church and Pineland United Methodist Church.
 He graduated from Texas State University Cum Laude with a Bachelor's degree in English, minor in History.
 He watches way too many movies, reads too many books, listens to too much music, and plays too many video games to ever join the mundane reality people claim is the "Real World."
 He rejects your reality, and replaces it with a vision of what could be, a better one, shaped by his love for God.

 - 27,902 hits

 Tag Archives: Sermons

 Often, I get to come to the pulpit with multiple choices to preach about on a Sunday.
 The usual choices come often from the lectionary, but today some additional choices are available.

 What will it profit you to gain the whole world, but forfeit your whole life?

 Christ was the most righteous of us all.
 Christ did everything so that we might see the light, understand it, and share it with the world.
 He healed on the Sabbath–doing good, despite those who would use the law against him so that the light would not shine.
 Continue reading

 The practice of wearing ashes is a very old one, older than the church itself.
 Wearing ashes is a traditional Jewish practice, one used as a way of signifying to the rest of the world that you are in a state of repentance, fasting and sacrifice.
 We carry on the tradition, not out of blind obligation or because we always do it, but because this practice is important.
 The reasoning for it is in 2 Corinthians.